Margaret Morse: Personal life

-In 1982, during her time at Vanderbilt, Morse was a participant in the Third International Institute for Semiotic Studies where she learned theory on the signs and symbols of communicative behavior.
+In 1982, during her time at Vanderbilt, Morse was a participant in the Third International Institute for Semiotic Studies, where she learned theory on the signs and symbols of communicative behavior.

 In 1984, Morse took a computer graphics course at the Academy of Art, San Francisco, that inspired her to take interest in digital production and research.
 This course, along with the acquisition of an Apple Macintosh computer would be the catalyst for her seminal work, Virtualities ("Television Graphics and the Virtual Body: Words on the Move," 1998).

 In 1990, Morse attended the Cyberthon event, which was focused around virtual reality and was a large influence on her work in Virtualities.

-Between 1990 and 1995, Morse followed SIGGRAPH, ISEA and Arts Electronica as well as being in attendance at the ZKM Center.
+Between 1990 and 1995, Morse followed SIGGRAPH, ISEA and Ars Electronica as well as being in attendance at the ZKM Center.

-Prof. Morse spent time researching collaborations in art discourse and practice, as well as exploring cultural changes in Eastern Europe between 1989 and 2009.
+Morse spent time researching collaborations in art discourse and practice, as well as exploring cultural changes in Eastern Europe between 1989 and 2009.
 Other writing projects included a monograph on Leni Riefenstahl's "Triumph of the Will" and a book titled "Art and the Other Senses."